 16: Chez Wong (known for cooking in his home).
 Ca. Enrique León García 114, Santa Catalina

 17: El Pan de la Chola (go for breakfast or for a light dinner), Av.
 La Mar 918, Miraflores.
 His newest location in Calle Miguel Dasso serves completely different breads etc. Jonathan Day, opened a pizzeria on Avenida La Mar in June 2018 just down the street from his flagship location.

 18: La Lucha Sangucheria (go for breakfast or a late night dinner to enjoy the 50s look)

 19: La Pannetteria (go for breakfast) in Barranco.

 20: La Red, Av Mariscal La Mar 391, Miraflores (down the street from La Mar): Original place with great back story.
-Also own La Isolina.
+Her son opened La Isolina.

 21: Cordanos (it’s downtown by the main square so good for when out touristing): hotbed of political gossip, back in the day…

 22: La Picanteria, Calle Santa Rosa 388, Surquillo.
 From owners of Fiesta Gourmet.